What is the difference between a Calligraphy Writer and Nice Handwriting?

 The definition of calligraphy is “beautiful writing” and your opinion is what makes something beautiful, even though it’s not an actual calligraphic style.

-The popular style right now of wedding calligraphy are in two of the examples above is a handwriting that doesn’t follow any of the rules.
+The popular style right now of wedding calligraphy known as "modern calligraphy" are in two of the examples above is a handwriting that doesn’t follow any of the rules.
 The calligraphy letters don’t stay on a line, they’re “bouncy” and very inconsistent from one letter to another.

 You can even see the places in the letters where the writer hesitated.
 Although there are some calligrapher who can do modern calligraphy well, in my opinion, the examples above look ugly, and certainly not like professional calligraphy.

 In most other legitimate styles of calligraphy, capital letters are the same size, or shorter than the tall parts of letters called “ascenders” (in b, d, k, l, h).
 In many cases you’ll see it’s pretty illegible or difficult to read.
 I can’t imagine that the mail service is going to have an easy time reading the address on the envelopes!

 A professional calligrapher knows that you must be able to read what is written above all!
 Compare those examples above to the center oval example- that is the work of a “Master Penman” (sorry, it’s kind of sexist language).
 Yes, it’s flourished, but it’s done legibly and with great design.

 People who claim they are professional calligraphers, but do not understand how actual calligraphy styles of lettering is written are doing this kind of writing.
 I believe that it’s only a matter of time when people will realize this is a “dated” look, and move on to the next trend.

 Here is a quote from a website that is actually VERY misleading.
 They are using a calligraphy machine to “write” out addresses on envelopes – It is NOT handwriting done by a professional calligrapher!